MartinFen/Graph-theory-neo4j-timetable-graphDB/README.md

 ## Introduction
 This project is for my 3rd year module graph theory which I am using neo4j to represent a prototype timetabling system for a college in graph database form.
 The project is a small prototype of my current semester with some mildly tidied data that I scraped from the college timetableing website and the gmit website.

+#### Aims

+The aims of the project are to show I can reperesent a prototype timetabling system using the neo4j software and that I am able to learn how to us it capable to use the software

 #### Prerequisits (Getting started)

 Below are the tools you need to use this project